abdelrahmansweilam/NutritionAPI/README.md

 # NutritionAPI
 This project is coded in Ruby using Ruby on Rails framework.

-To run the project run the following command:
+To run the project run the following command in the terminal:
 ### rails s -p 5000